ros2/design/articles/141_static_remapping.md

 The string `__ns` can be given on the match part of a rule to signal a change of the default namespace.
 On the match side `__ns` must be used by itself or with a `nodename:` prefix.
 The replacement side of a rule must have a FQN which will become the new default namespace.

+#### Special Rule for Changing the Node Name
+The string `__node` can be given on the match part of a rule to signal a change of the node's name.
+On the match side it may be used by itself or with a `nodename:` prefix.
+The replacement must be a single token which will become the node's new name.

 ### Applications of the syntax
 The following sections explain how the syntax enables the use cases above.